nOBITa3001/DSC/LoadingData/CaliforniaHousing/README.md

 $ dotnet add package plplot
 ```

 **Microsoft.ML** is the Microsoft machine learning package.
 We will use to build all our applications in this course.
-The **BetterConsoleTables** package is a handy library for writing nicely formatted tables to the console.
-ANd **PLplot** is an advanced scientific plotting library.
+The **BetterConsoleTables** package is a handy library for writing nicely formatted tables to the console and **PLplot** is an advanced scientific plotting library.

 Now you are ready to add classes.
 You’ll need one class to hold all the information for a single housing block.